Dissipative Vortex Binaries in Compact Fluid Domains with Geometric Corrections: Conclusion

 \section{Conclusion}

-We have developed a reduced theory of dissipative point-vortex dynamics on a doubly periodic fluid domain (flat torus), using the exact Hamiltonian formulation in terms of the Schottky--Klein prime function as the conservative problem.
+We have developed a reduced theory of dissipative point-vortex dynamics on a doubly periodic fluid domain (flat torus), using the exact Hamiltonian formulation in terms of the Schottky-Klein prime function as the conservative problem.
 The conservative dynamics is governed by a torus interaction kernel \(F\) satisfying the antisymmetry relation \(F(1/\zeta)=-F(\zeta)\).
 This identity implies exact solvability of the binary problem in terms of the relative coordinate and gives a starting point for comparing same-sign pairs, unequal binaries, and vortex dipoles.
 In particular, an equal opposite-sign pair has vanishing total circulation and therefore translates rigidly with fixed separation in the nondissipative problem, while equal same-sign vortices execute relative orbital motion determined by the real and imaginary parts of the torus kernel.

-We then introduced a minimal dissipative correction by adding to each Hamiltonian vortex velocity a component rotated by \(90^\circ\), as motivated by mutual-friction phenomenology in finite-temperature superfluids and dissipative vortex models of Bose--Einstein condensates.
-This converts the conservative dynamics into a mixed symplectic--gradient flow.
+We then introduced a minimal dissipative correction by adding to each Hamiltonian vortex velocity a component rotated by \(90^\circ\), as motivated by mutual-friction phenomenology in finite-temperature superfluids and dissipative vortex models of Bose-Einstein condensates.
+This converts the conservative dynamics into a mixed symplectic-gradient flow.
 For quantized vortices with circulation sign identified with the vortex orientation, the Hamiltonian obeys

 so the dissipative dynamics is energy decreasing.
 For the vortex binary, the dissipative equations remain analytically tractable in the local regime.
 The singular planar part of the torus kernel gives simple closed-form laws.
 Equal same-sign vortices form an outward spiral,